Step 1: Start the search by creating a pool of potential journals.

 Has the journal published articles that are similar to yours?

-Once you have identified a few journals that might be likely to publish your manuscript based on their broad aims and scope, consider performing a search with the keywords (or title) of your manuscript to determine whether the journal has published work that is similar to yours.
-You may search in journal finders (see below) or academic databases.
+Perform a search in the journal based on the keywords used in your manuscript to determine whether the journal has published work that is similar to yours.
 Aim to identify 3-5 papers published within the last 5 years and try to determine whether these papers are similar to yours in quality and scope.
 Identifying previously published papers in your specific subject area is excellent evidence that your research topic is of interest to the audience of a particular journal, which will increase your chances of review.

 What are the journal’s restrictions?